ServicesAboutService AreasGalleryContact(281) 953-6277

 Signs of oak wilt in live oaks:

-• Leaves turning brown from the tips and margins inward (a distinctive "bronzing" pattern)
+• Leaves turning brown from the tips and margins inward (distinctive "bronzing" pattern)

-• Rapid leaf drop — often the entire canopy in a matter of weeks
+• Rapid leaf drop — often the entire canopy in weeks

 • Veinal necrosis — brown discoloration along leaf veins

-The single most important prevention step: do not prune live oaks during February through June, when sap beetles are most active and wounds are most susceptible.
-If you must make a cut outside a storm emergency, paint pruning wounds immediately with wound sealant.
+The single most important prevention step: do not prune live oaks during February through June.
+If you must make a cut, paint wounds immediately with sealant.

-If you suspect oak wilt on your property, schedule an arborist consultation right away.
-Early intervention gives you the best chance.
-You can also read more on our dedicated oak wilt resource page.
+If you suspect oak wilt, schedule an arborist consultation right away.
+Read more on our oak wilt resource page.

 When to Trim a Live Oak